AJV009/XeonAJ_AJV009/readme.md

 Started on April 2019 -
 1. Helping local business’s for free with websites build with WordPress.com and connected with Google My Business.
 2. Collaborate with other local companies and startups for web testing and quick launching.

-### Founder of a [Xplut](https://www.google.com/search?q=Xplut) (teaching)
-Started on May 2021 - Aimed to collaborate with institutes, teachers, geeks and people from IT industries to part there Techy knowledge with the kids of under-prevailaged colleges situated in remote areas.

 ### Skills
 - **Programming** - Confident in using **Python** for any task!